 An advanced system to measure the radar cross section (RCS) of flying aircraft in operational environments

-FARAD is a prototype EM measurement radar system which is designed to perform dynamic RCS measurements of high-speed low observable flying targets, including those featuring stealth technology.
+FARAD is a prototype electromagnetic measurement radar system which is designed to perform dynamic RCS measurements of high-speed low observable flying targets, including those featuring stealth technology.
 The system is customizable and expandable and only requires a short time to acquire accurate measurements.
 It is able to measure a wide range of targets, from full size aircraft and helicopters to very small unmanned aerial vehicles (UAVs).
 The embedded target tracking capability is optimized for short range RCS dynamic measurement of flying targets.
 When being measured, the target aircraft flies planned trajectories and is automatically tracked by FARAD.